acotis/holier-than-thou/README.md

 ## Note about timestamps

-When you specify a cutoff timestamp **without a time**, the generated report includes solutions submitted through the **end** of the day, month, or year specified.
+When you specify a cutoff timestamp **without a time**, the generated report includes solutions submitted through the **end** of the year, month, or day specified.

 When you specify a cutoff timestamp **with a time**, the generated report includes solutions submitted **up to** that time.